F-MAT Family Medicine Accelerated Track

 - Evaluation includes daily quizzes, a weekly OSCE and two exams

-FMAT2 Course: Students participate in a Longitudinal Family Medicine Clerkship course in August-April of Year 2
+FMAT2 Course: Students participate in a Longitudinal Family Medicine Clerkship course in August-May of Year 2

 Family Medicine and Early Clinical Experience clerkship course objectives and content

-- Conducted primarily during Tuesday and Thursday mornings, August-April
+- Conducted primarily during Tuesday and Thursday mornings, August-May

 - Outpatient clinic and inpatient hospital service